-7 The studies include the "Joint National Policy Review-Final Report" of June 2000 and a series of three reports: "Bridging Econometrics and First Nations Child and Family Service Agency Funding" (2004); "Wen: de We Are Coming to the Light of Day" (2005) and "Wen de The Journey Continues" (2005)
+The studies include the "Joint National Policy Review-Final Report" of June 2000 and a series of three reports: "Bridging Econometrics and First Nations Child and Family Service Agency Funding" (2004); "Wen: de We Are Coming to the Light of Day" (2005) and "Wen de The Journey Continues" (2005)

-8 This Tribunal will hear evidence about Canada's proposed "Alberta Response Model" and a national funding approach referred to as the "First Nations Child and Family Services Prevention Enhancement".
+This Tribunal will hear evidence about Canada's proposed "Alberta Response Model" and a national funding approach referred to as the "First Nations Child and Family Services Prevention Enhancement".

-9 March 2009, 40th Parliament, 2nd Session, Hon.
-Shawn Murphy, MP Chair : "Chapter 4, First Nations Child and Family Services Program-Indian and Northern Affairs Canada of the May 2008 Report of the Auditor General".
+March 2009, 40th Parliament, 2nd Session, Hon.
+Shawn Murphy, MP Chair: "Chapter 4, First Nations Child and Family Services Program-Indian and Northern Affairs Canada of the May 2008 Report of the Auditor General".

-10 Amongst other documentation that is subject of disclosure at Tab 2 of the Particulars Brief, reference can be made to the 2007 INAC "Evaluation of the First Nations Child and Family Services Program"; the 2006 Deloitte Enterprise Risk Services Report - Risk Assessment Results "First Nations Child and Family Services Program" 11 October 2006 Revised 2006-10-26 Fact Sheet "First Nations Child and Family Services" contains this excerpt:
+Amongst other documentation that is subject of disclosure at Tab 2 of the Particulars Brief, reference can be made to the 2007 INAC "Evaluation of the First Nations Child and Family Services Program"; the 2006 Deloitte Enterprise Risk Services Report - Risk Assessment Results "First Nations Child and Family Services Program" October 2006 Revised 2006-10-26 Fact Sheet "First Nations Child and Family Services" contains this excerpt:

-However, the current federal funding approach to child and family services contains this excerpt.
 However, the current federal funding approach to child and family services has not let First Nations Child and Family Services Agencies keep pace with the provincial and territorial policy changes and therefore, the First Nations Child and Family Services Agencies are unable to deliver the full continuum of services offered by the provinces and territories to other Canadians.
 A fundamental change in the funding approach of First Nations Child and Family Services Agencies to child welfare is required in order to reverse the growth rate of children coming into care and in order for the agencies to meet their mandated responsibilities.